geotools/geotools/docs/user/library/xml/faq.rst

 * Reuse of a SAX parser is possible, but is very tricky to reuse

-As a result SAX parsers are rather "brittle" and difficult to maintain are currently hardcoded to pass control between themselves, making support for new specifications tricky.
+As a result SAX parsers are rather "brittle" and difficult to maintain are currently hard coded to pass control between themselves, making support for new specifications tricky.

 Example: while parsing a Filter control will be need to be handed over to